nerdammer/spark-hbase-connector/README.md

 }
 ```

-don't forget to override the *columns* method!
+Do not forget to override the *columns* method.

 And you can define an *implicit* reader: